-To adjust the volume of the sound you hear through the handset, during a call, press VOL t for normal volume or VOL s for high volume.
-The display shows Volume Normal or Volume High.
+To adjust the volume of the sound you hear through the handset, during a call, press vr ▲The display shows Volume Low, Volume Medium, Volume High, or Volume Maximum.
+When you press ▲when the volume is maximum or v when the volume is low, the error tone sounds.